Harvey Weinstein sex scandal: Detailing the allegations

 “It was so manipulative,” Madden said.
 “You constantly question yourself – am I the one who is the problem?”

-Ambra Battilana, an Italian model and actress, met with Weinstein at his office in New York’s SoHo neighborhood, the Times reported.
-But Battilana reportedly called the police hours later saying Weinstein had grabbed her breasts, while asking if they were real, and put his hand up her skirt.
+Ambra Battilana Gutierrez, an Italian model and actress, met with Weinstein at his office in New York’s SoHo neighborhood in 2015, the Times reported.
+But Gutierrez reportedly called the police hours later saying Weinstein had grabbed her breasts, while asking if they were real, and put his hand up her skirt.

-Charges were ultimately not filed against Weinstein, and he and Battilana reportedly agreed to a settlement, according to an anonymous source who spoke with the Times.
+Charges were ultimately not filed against Weinstein, and he and Gutierrez reportedly agreed to a settlement, according to anonymous sources who spoke with the Times.

+“I appreciate the way I’ve behaved with colleagues in the past has caused a lot of pain, and I sincerely apologize for it," Weinstein told the Times in a statement.
+"Though I’m trying to do better, I know I have a long way to go."

-Rebecca Traister, a reporter for The Cut, wrote how she encountered Weinstein while covering one of his book parties in early 2000.
+Rebecca Traister, a reporter for The Cut, alleged in an essay about how she encountered Weinstein while covering one of his book parties in early 2000.
 She claimed he screamed at her for a question she asked, calling her an obscene name.

 When her boyfriend and colleague intervened and tried to get Weinstein to apologize to her, she said “Weinstein went nuclear.”
 He reportedly pushed her boyfriend down a set of stairs and dragged him out to the street in a headlock.